r00t-3xp10it/hacking-material-books/bash/parsing_data_in_bash.md

       In the follow examples we will use -c (char possition) or -d (delimiter) cut switchs to be habble to print on stdout the string we need.
 The -c switch allow us to print one character or a group of characters based on is possition in the line.
 And the -d switch allow us to chose a cut delimiter.
+Also remmenber that in delimiter use the empty spaces count as one character.

 <br />